 - Close the Chart Properties and Chart panes.

-- On the Map tab, in the Selection group, click Clear to unselect features.
+- On the ribbon, on the Map tab, in the Selection group, click Clear to unselect features.

 - In the Project pane, save your Madison Temperature project.